dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 Go to Section 5, METplus Use Cases,
 Model Applications, Convection Allowing Models and click on `Grid-Stat: Brightness Temperature Distance Maps <https://metplus.readthedocs.io/en/latest/generated/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.html>`_.

-(*Scroll down to METplus Workflow*)
+Looking at the information, we see that this Use Case runs Grid-Stat to create distance maps on the FV3 Model ensemble members compared to GOES brightness temperature data (*Scroll down to METplus Workflow*).
+It is set up to run two ensemble members, onemodel initialization time, and two forecast lead times.

-Looking at the information, we see that this Use Case runs Grid-Stat to create distance maps on the FV3 Model ensemble members compared to GOES brightness temperature data.
-It is set up to run two ensemble members, one model initialization time, and two forecast lead times.
 The METplus and MET configuration files are shown here in the documentation.

 If you want to learn more about grid_stat and distance maps go to the Met Users Guide under